amarig7238/about-me/README.md

 ---

-Amari grew up in the big city and loves to dance.
-He lives at home with his mom and dad.
-He is aan only child.
+* _Amari grew up in the big city and loves to dance._

+* _He lives at home with his mom and dad._

+* _He is an only child._

+**Schedule**

+1. ELA

+2. Spanish 2

+3. Big History Project

+4. AP World History

+5. SEP 10

+6. Lunch

+7. Chemistry

+8. Algebra 2